Spatiotemporal Patterns Induced by Turing-Hopf Interaction and Symmetry on a Disk: Numerical Simulations

 Fixing $b=1.5,~\kappa=1,~\alpha=0.3,~R=6$, we obtain partial bifurcation curves on the $d_1-\tau$ plane of system (\ref{mussel-algae}) and system (\ref{mussel-algae with nonlocal}) shown in Figure \ref{bifurcation}, respectively.
 For system (\ref{mussel-algae}), we select $(d_1,\tau)=(0.042,6)$ and get a type of breathing patterns (see Figure \ref{B-1}).
 For system (\ref{mussel-algae with nonlocal}), we select $(d_1,\tau)=(0.036,2.7)$, and get two different types of dynamic Turing-Hopf patterns.
 Similar to the results in \citep{Chen2023J}, Turing-Hopf pattern is standing wave-like with a specific initial value (see Figure \ref{SL-1}), and with other initial values, rotating wave-like Turing-Hopf patterns appear (see Figure \ref{RL-1}).

 The standing wave-like pattern has a fixed axis (see the subgraph corresponding to $y=0$ in Figure \ref{SL-1}) and a hot/cold spot indicating local maximum/minimum that does not change position over time (see the area on the right side of the fixed axis).
-The other parts of the pattern alternate in the form of standing waves on both sides of the fixed axis (as shown in the subgraph corresponding to $x=0$ in Figure \ref{SL-1}).
-The rotating wave-like pattern has a portion of the pattern that remains unchanged in position and the other portion of the pattern that changes in the form of rotating wave.
-We can found that these types of dynamic Turing-Hopf patterns inherit the dynamic features of standing (rotating) wave solutions and the static shape of Turing pattern corresponding to $\lambda_{22}$, which can be used to characterize more complex dynamic phenomena.
+The other parts of the pattern oscillate in the form of standing waves on both sides of the fixed axis (as shown in the subgraph corresponding to $x=0$ in Figure \ref{SL-1}).
+The rotating wave-like pattern in Figure \ref{RL-1} has a portion of the pattern that remains unchanged in position and the other parts of the pattern that change in the form of rotating wave.